ccmanuelf/ClaudeCode/README.md

 - **🧠 Qwen-Code**: Enhanced coding workflows with Git integration
 - **🤖 Claude Tools**: Reasoning excellence with safety integration

-**Quick Setup**: Run `./scripts/setup.sh` or `python3 scripts/setup.py` to automatically detect and configure your AI tools with the Professor Spark persona.
+**Quick Setup**: Choose a template from `templates/` directory for persistent activation or use prompts from `prompts/` directory for immediate activation with your AI tool.

 ```
 ┌─────────────────────────────────────────────────────────────┐